tharikasankar/Ex-4-NN/README.md

-<H3>ENTER YOUR NAME</H3>
+<H3>NAME: THARIKA S</H3>
-<H3>ENTER YOUR REGISTER NO.</H3>
+<H3>REG NO: 212222230159</H3>
 <H3>EX.
 NO.4</H3>
-<H3>DATE:</H3>
+<H3>DATE:19-04-2025</H3>
 <H1 ALIGN =CENTER>Implementation of MLP with Backpropagation for Multiclassification</H1>
 <H3>Aim:</H3>
 To implement a Multilayer Perceptron for Multi classification

 <H3>Theory</H3>

 A multilayer perceptron (MLP) is a feedforward artificial neural network that generates a set of outputs from a set of inputs.
 An MLP is characterized by several layers of input nodes connected as a directed graph between the input and output layers.
 MLP uses back propagation for training the network.
-MLP is a deep learning method.
+MLP is a deep learning method.<BR>

 A multilayer perceptron is a neural network connecting multiple layers in a directed graph, which means that the signal path through the nodes only goes one way.
 Each node, apart from the input nodes, has a nonlinear activation function.
-An MLP uses backpropagation as a supervised learning technique.
+An MLP uses backpropagation as a supervised learning technique.<BR>

 MLP is widely used for solving problems that require supervised learning as well as research into computational neuroscience and parallel distributed processing.
-Applications include speech recognition, image recognition and machine translation.
+Applications include speech recognition, image recognition and machine translation.<BR>

-MLP has the following features:
+<b>MLP has the following features:</b><br>

 Ø  Adjusts the synaptic weights based on Error Correction Rule